Why the choice matters

 Integration and tooling

 Ease of integration matters.
 APIs, Terraform providers, and CI/CD hooks can simplify automation.
-Logging and monitoring outputs should fit into your existing observability stack.
+Logging and monitoring outputs should fit into the existing observability stack.
 If a CDN uses unusual tooling or requires manual dashboards for common tasks, operational friction rises.

 Support and ecosystem